filizkrdg/S-type.est/README.md

 ```
 devtools::install_github("filizkrgd/stype_estimator")
 ```
-##Installing stype_estimator from CRAN
+##Installing stype.est from CRAN
 ```
 install.packages("stype.est")
 ```
-Installing stype_estimator development version
+Installing stype.est development version
 Please make sure that you installed devtools package.

 #Example usage of the package.
-You can use datasets package to have example data to test stype_estimator package. datasets package is being installed, while you are installing stype_estimator package, so you don't have to install the package again.
+You can use datasets package to have example data to test stype.est package. datasets package is being installed, while you are installing stype.est package, so you don't have to install the package again.

 Prepare the dataset
 ```